Oenfs7777/Oenfs7777/README.md

 - 👋 Hi, I’m @Oenfs7777
 - 👀 I’m interested in Games and Music, and technology.
-- 🌱 I’m currently learning Unity Engine and Japanese.
+- 🌱 I’m currently learning Unity Engine, Music and Japanese.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...